eminga/cldraw/README.md

 If the probabilities for a given graph have already been computed, they can be reused directly.
 If the probabilities of an [isomorphic graph](https://en.wikipedia.org/wiki/Graph_isomorphism) have already been computed, they can be reused after bringing them into the right order.

 The memoization function takes advantage of these properties by sorting the (boolean) adjacency matrices of the graphs.
 Each matrix is sorted by alternatingly sorting rows and columns until the order doesn't change anymore.
 Rows/columns are compared by mapping each row/column to an integer x ∈ {0,..., 2^n-1}, x += 2^i if element i of the row/column is true.
-This method does not ensure that two isomorphic graphs are mapped to the same graph (see [Graph isomorphism problem](https://en.wikipedia.org/wiki/Graph_isomorphism_problem) for details on this problem).
+This method does not ensure that two isomorphic graphs are mapped to the same graph (see [graph isomorphism problem](https://en.wikipedia.org/wiki/Graph_isomorphism_problem) and [graph canonization](https://en.wikipedia.org/wiki/Graph_canonization) for details on this problem).
 However, many of them are and therefore the number of computation steps can be reduced by 80%-90% compared to not sorting the adjacency matrices *(Example CL Draw 2017/18: don't sort: 4002 stored elements, sort: 495 stored elements)*.

 ## Performance